hafen/aws/README.md

 ## Accessing RStudio ##
 *****

-Using the IP address or public DNS (listed in the cluster details on the console page above) of the master node from a web browser navigate to http://[master ip address]:8787
+Using the IP address or public DNS (listed in the cluster details on the console page above) of the master node from a local web browser navigate to http://[master ip address]:8787
 login as user3/user3

 ## Common Problems ##